St Vincent and the Grenadines Travel Advice

-The current travel safety advice for St Vincent and the Grenadines is to be aware of petty crime which can be prominent in some busier parts of the islands.
+The current travel advice for St Vincent and the Grenadines is to be aware of petty crime which can be prominent in some busier parts of the islands.
 Be mindful of isolated areas and to carry out sensible safety precautions with regards to personal safety at all times.

 Recent Security Risk Events

 In March of 2016 a young German man aboard a yacht was murdered when two masked assailants boarded the ship.
 The young tourist was part of a larger group of people who witnessed the event.
 The incident took place in a sheltered cove, part of the islands which was used for the set of the film “Pirates of the Caribbean”, which is popular anchorage with sailors.

 Please note that the islands have had recent spates of drug related crimes and revenge killings at targeted attacks between rival gangs.
 This does not usually involve any danger to tourists but they can get caught up in clashes.
 Visitors are advised to remain aware of their surroundings and leave an area immediately if it looks like it presents dangers.

 Please respect and abide by local laws and customs as some are different from other parts of the world; it is an illegal offence to wear or to carry camouflage items.

 A drug culture is apparent among St Vincent, less so throughout the Grenadines yet it remains an illegal act with harsh penalties.
 This region is a high producer of marijuana and there is a current initiative to crack down on the crop and other illegal substances found in the area such as cocaine.